slumpbuster/Eye-Exercse/README.md

 ---------

 ## Files
-- **/CookieMonster.jpg** - Used in the Readme file
+- **/images/CookieMonster.jpg** - Used in the Readme file
-- **/index.html** - Start-up file to be opened by browse
+- **/images/cookie.cur** - Cursor file used to change the default cursor
-- **/styles.css** - Stylesheet file that positions objects, controls text, colors, and layout
+- **index.html** - Start-up file to be opened by browse
-- **/eyes.js** - Javascript file manipulating what is occuring in the browser
+- **styles.css** - Stylesheet file that positions objects, controls text, colors, and layout
-- **/cookie.cur** - Cursor file used to change the default cursor
+- **eyes.js** - Javascript file manipulating what is occuring in the browser

 ---------